What is a Layer 1 Blockchain?

-Introduction About Layer 1 Blockchain
+Introduction About a Layer 1 Blockchain

-Components of Layer 1 Blockchain
+Components of a Layer 1 Blockchain

-There are a few elements that layer 1 crypto blockchains require for their operation.
+There are a few elements that layer 1 crypto blockchains require for their operation:

 Consensus Mechanism